unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 What makes Dentrix different from other dental practice management software options is its customizable interface that can be tailored to the unique needs of your dental practice.

+**Pricing:**

+Dentrix offers a range of pricing options depending on the specific needs of your practice.
+They do not disclose pricing on their website, but you can contact their sales team for more information.

 ### 7) Open Dental

 Open Dental is another popular dental practice management software that offers a robust set of features.